TNUoS charges for businesses

 Triad period demand

-High-demand users pay an additional TNUoS charge based on their maximum demand during periods of peak demand on the national grid, known as “Triad periods,” which occur during the winter months.
+Industrial consumers of power pay an additional TNUoS charge based on their maximum demand during periods of peak demand on the national grid, known as “Triad periods,” which occur during the winter months.

 The Triad period system incentivises large industrial electricity users to reduce consumption when demand is highest, helping to balance supply and demand across the entire system.